The Near East Wing

 Carter Squires is a second year in the College, majoring in Political Science and Psychology (or whatever majors can keep his GPA up for law school).
 He hails from Louisville, Kentucky -- home of real bourbon, fried chicken that is worth eating, and horse racing.

-Carter is returning to ChoMUN after working with David to destroy save Russia in ‘The Fault in Our Tsars.’
+Carter is returning to ChoMUN after working to destroy save Russia in ‘The Fault in Our Tsars.’
 Outside of Model UN, Carter competes with UChicago’s Debate Team, is a consultant for local nonprofits, and works with the prospective students office.
 When he has time to catch his breath and relax, Carter enjoys getting outside to spend time in nature by running, hiking, and camping (this has proven difficult given Chicago’s weather and lack of large parks).

 Carter is thrilled to be a Crisis Director for ‘The Near East Wing: Ottoman Imperial Harem, 1560.’
 If you have any questions about this committee, ChoMUN, or life in general, don’t hesitate to shoot Carter an email at firstname.lastname@example.org!